 In some very severe cases of tinnitus, an Otologist (ear surgeon) can inject specific medication directly into the inner ear to administer medication locally into cochlear structures.
 However, since some cases of tinnitus originate from the brain, this type of treatment is reserved for a select few where the cause of tinnitus is strongly related to the inner ear.

-Several herbal products are promoted as treatments to quiet or solve tinnitus problems.
+The internet is loaded with herbal products that are promoted as treatments to quiet or solve tinnitus problems.
 Unlike medications and pharmaceuticals that are heavily regulated by the FDA, herbal and vitamin treatments are not regulated and do not have to prove their effectiveness.
 Anyone can create an herbal product and market it as a treatment for any medical condition without having to prove its effectiveness.

-Several herbal treatments have been studied in clinics around the world and, as of 2019, not one has proven to be an effective treatment to quiet or eliminate tinnitus.
+Several herbal treatments have been studied in clinics around the world and not one has proven to be an effective treatment to quiet or eliminate tinnitus.
 However, the internet is ripe with people who report individual stories of improvement in their particular case.

-The most effective treatments are focused on 2 areas; 1) reducing your response to the tinnitus, and, 2) interfering your perception of the tinnitus.
+The most effective treatments are focused on 3 areas; 1) enhancing your hearing over the level of the tinnitus, 2) reducing your response to the tinnitus, and, 3) interfering your perception of the tinnitus.

 There is no magic treatment.
 Achieving relief from ringing in the ears is a process that often involves a combination of strategies to find the right solution for you.